ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 bag containing Helsa's body.
 He had wrapped up the body in a garbage bag first, worried about the possiblity of the dog's bowels leaking.

-It was only about a mile to the MRT station, but Alex realized it was going to be a struggle to make it there, with the bag knocking up against his thighs.
+It was only about a mile to the MRT station, but Brent realized it was going to be a struggle to make it there, with the bag knocking up against his thighs.

 Brent was surprised by the scent of a Christmas tree, lying by the side of the